apache/qpid-proton/proton-c/bindings/cpp/README.md

 # TO DO

 Doc & examples
-- Example set with tutorial documentation.
-Follow pyton examples + C++ encode/decode example.
+- Finish example set and tutorial documentation, following pyton examples.
-  - Consistent option parsing for examples, like other languages.
 - Auto tests for all examples validating all statements & code in tutorial.
-- API documentation, fill out & organize for readable doxygen HTML.
 - C++ section on website.

 Bugs